Canadian Mountain Network: Indigenous Engagement and Indigenous-led Research (July 2017 – July 2018)

 The CMN will bring together mountain communities across Canada with the University of Alberta as the host institution.
 The full application will be submitted in July 2018, following extensive consultations and development of the full application over the past 9 months.
 This initiative could lead to up to $75 million in funding over 5 years for the Network and its projects.

 Norma Kassi, the Director of Indigenous Collaboration at AICBR, is one of the Co-Research Directors of the CMN.
 She has been working closely with Yukon First Nations since the CMN’s initial stages to help shape the Network.

 Pending the Network’s approval, there will be opportunities for Yukon First Nations to lead and partner on research initiatives, have opportunities for training, capacity building, and ensuring that the Yukon’s research agenda is relevant to our territory.

-To support the sustainability of Canada’s diverse mountain environments, & the people and communities who inhabit them, through research.
-As you know, we are all a part of the mountains here in Yukon and our Indigenous perspectives and understanding of change supports the resilience of our people and our lands and waters.
+The vision of the CMN is to support the sustainability of Canada’s diverse mountain environments through research—and the people and communities who inhabit them.
+As you know, we are all a part of the mountains here in Yukon and our Indigenous perspectives and understanding of change supports the resilience of our people, lands and waters.

-The two proposed overarching themes of CMN are Inspired Voices and Building Knowledge.
-These themes focus on partnerships and collaboration, and how to ensure research that happens in Yukon is relevant, shared, and leads to sustainable outcomes.
-The Network would be a platform for networking, partnerships, training, and knowledge sharing.
-An important objective for the Network’s design is to ensure that Indigenous partners have joint ownership over the approach and results.
+The CMN is dedicated to supporting research across Canada that builds partnerships and collaboration.
+Here in the Yukon, we want to ensure that all research that takes place is relevant, shared, and leads to sustainable processes and results.
+The CMN would be a platform for networking, partnerships, training, and knowledge sharing.
+An important objective throughout its design is to ensure that Indigenous communities have ownership over the approach and outcomes of their research.

 - Matthew Berry, Director of Partnerships Development | Canadian Mountain Network | University of Alberta | (403) 700-2822 | email@example.com | www.canadianmountainnetwork.ca